A final round of freezing temperatures strikes Texas as the state struggles to recover from winter storms

 To address the breaks, Texas Gov. Greg Abbott announced Friday that he is working with the Texas State Board of Plumbing Examiners.
 More than 320 plumbers have renewed their plumbing license, Abbott said, and the plumbing board is coordinating with out-of-state companies to bring more personnel to Texas.

-"We know that there will be great demand for plumbers today tomorrow that this weekend in the coming days," the governor said.
+"We know that there will be great demand for plumbers today, tomorrow ... this weekend, in the coming days," the governor said.
 "We want to make sure that we do everything we possibly can to help you gain access to the plumbers that you need to solve your plumbing and leakage problems along those lines."

 The state is also boosting the testing of local water systems by partnering with the federal government and neighboring Arkansas, Abbott announced Friday.